RohanKamal123/NotifyRohan/README.md

+Paused — will revisit after some days.
+Current version has known errors.

 # Notify Rohan 📱

 A professional, cross-platform notification management application built with KivyMD.
 Create, manage, and organize your notifications with a beautiful Material Design interface.